 Bond Holder funds are secured by a charge over the assets of LC&F and all borrowing companies.
 London Capital and Finance plc have appointed an independent Security Trustee who holds the security on behalf of the investor.

-London Capital and Finance Plc are a successful corporate lending company.
-They lend money to companies who have undergone a strict due diligence process and can provide adequate security for the loan.
+London Capital and Finance Plc is a successful corporate lending company.
+It lends money to companies who have undergone a strict due diligence process and can provide adequate security for the loan.

 What is adequate security?
 When funds are lent out, a charge over either property or other assets of the Borrowing Company is taken at no more than 75% loan to value.
 So, for example; with a loan of £750,000, the value of the charged assets of the Borrowing Company would need to be at least £1 million.